hehh77/Proteus/README.md

 - The values should be the corresponding numerical embedding arrays (e.g., NumPy arrays) extracted by ESM3 for each protein marker.

 ## Data Availability
-Due to the space limitation, we used the proposed CODEX dataset as a demo dataset.
-The raw CODEX, MIBI1, and MIBI2 datasets, can be downloaded from the [MAPS Zenodo repository](https://zenodo.org/records/10067010).
+Due to the space limitation, the CODEX dataset provided in the ./data/CODEX/ folder of this repository is a demo version.
+The full raw CODEX, MIBI1, and MIBI2 datasets, can be downloaded from the [MAPS Zenodo repository](https://zenodo.org/records/10067010).
 The hIntestine dataset can be downloaded from the [DRYAD repository](https://datadryad.org/landing/show?id=doi%3A10.5061%2Fdryad.g4f4qrfrc).